 There are numerous street and commercial names for SC products including K2, Spice, Barely Legal, Black Mamba, Galaxy, Mojo, and Yucatan Fire.
 They are available through the Internet, in gas stations, and in specialized stores such as head shops.

 A 16-year male was brought to the Emergency Department after reportedly having a seizure.
-He was smoking “K2” with friends when he became agitated and started to have jerking movements of his upper extremities, which had stopped when paramedics arrived on scene.
+He was smoking “spice” with friends when he became agitated and started to have jerking movements of his upper extremities, which had stopped when paramedics arrived on scene.
 His initial vital signs were a temperature of 99.1°F, blood pressure of 152/84 mmHg, heart rate of 120 beats per minute, respiratory rate of 20 and oxygen saturation of 99% on room air.
 He was intermittently agitated and laughed inappropriately at times.
 His exam was otherwise unremarkable.
-His ECG demonstrated a sinus tachycardia, but was otherwise normal.
+His ECG demonstrated sinus tachycardia with normal intervals.
 Complete blood count and serum electrolytes were within normal limits.
-He was given 1mg intravenous lorazepam.
+He was given 2 mg intravenous lorazepam.
 His urine drug screen for THC metabolites and other drugs of abuse was negative.
-He was subsequently discharged home without any adverse effects after 8 hours of observation.
+He slowly returned to normal and was subsequently discharged home without any adverse effects after 8 hours of observation.

 - What is the classic toxidrome associated with synthetic cannabinoid exposure?